Three new reports, three more things to worry about.

 Right now, the report says parents spend an average of $14,678 per year on one child’s college education.
 That’s in addition to students paying 37 percent of their own college costs.
 That tells you just how ridiculously expensive college is becoming, and how it’s straining all but the wealthiest families.

-Whether you’re a Democrat, Republican, Libertarian, or Independent, you should demand solutions — or at least debate — from your candidates for national public office.
+No matter your party affiliation, you should demand solutions — or at least debate — from your candidates for national public office.
 Because the student loan crisis is quickly becoming a United States crisis.